MaxwellOliveira01/travelling-salesman-problem-riscv-solution/README.md

 # Travelling Salesman Problem RiscV Solution

-This project is an implementation of the Traveling Salesman Problem (TSP) solver using RISC-V assembly language.
+This project uses RISC-V assembly language to implement the Traveling Salesman Problem (TSP) solver.

-## Main ideia
+## Main idea

 - Random generation of N points on a map
 - Drawing lines connecting all pairs of points